projectexpert/project-advanced/README.md

 MATMOZ d.o.o. is a project management services company that engages in Project Management Office Support, which is also active in various open source communities.
-One of those is OCA, or the Odoo Community Association, which is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.
 In 2017 MATMOZ started the merging process with LUXIM d.o.o. whose mission is Project Tools and Project Solutions Development and Implementation.
+LUXIM is an active member of OCA, or the Odoo Community Association, which is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.

 [![EFICENT](https://avatars0.githubusercontent.com/u/7718403?s=200&v=4)](https://www.eficent.com)